lm-sys/lm-sys.github.io/blog/2024-02-05-compressed-fsm.md

 <code style="color: black; background-color: lightblue;">"[\w\d\s]*"</code>
 (without the last
 <code style="color: black; background-color: lightblue;">,</code>
-), it can lead to endless decoding, because an LLM wants to stop with <code style="color: black; background-color: lightblue;">",</code> but this token is not allowed.
+), it can lead to endless decoding because an LLM wants to stop with <code style="color: black; background-color: lightblue;">",</code> but this token is not allowed.

 Moreover, during jump-forward decoding, we've found that different tokenization strategies to the jump-forwarded part may lead to different logit distributions for the subsequent tokens.
 Simply appending the tokenized jump-forwarded section to the current token sequence might yield unexpected outcomes.